Mejituu/spotmicroai-raspberrypi/1. Prepare your RaspberryPi for SpotMicro/README.md

 * Update

-# SpotMicroPi
+# SpotMicroAI

 **You are all set!**

-Your SpotMicroPi has a soul now.
-You need a program now to control the servos, write in the screen and read from the controller and sensors.
+Now your SpotMicroAI has a soul.
+You need a program now to wake it up when it boots, we need a program that will start when we power it up.